codenet/col733-cloud/storage-spanner.md

 Serializability does not say anything about real-time order.
-For example, no matter when T2 is run, let us say if it just reads initial values of `x` and `y`, we can still arrange transactions into a serial order. *Strict serializability* additionally enforces *real-time order*: if T2 started after T1 committed, only T1 before T2 is strictly serializable.
+For example, no matter when T2 is run, let us say if it just reads initial values of `x` and `y`, we can still arrange transactions into a serial order. *Strict serializability* additionally enforces *real-time order*: if T2 *started* after T1 *committed*, only T1 before T2 is strictly serializable.

 If a system can realize strict serializability, it can easily realize
 linearizability: make all transactions do just one operation (read or write) on